Course Accreditation Reviewers

 Rod is a Professor in Biomechanics and current Head of Exercise Science and Sport within the School of Allied Health Sciences at Griffith University.
 He was awarded his PhD in biomechanical modelling of the musculoskeletal system in 2003 and has gone on to publish extensively in the area of musculoskeletal biomechanics, most notably on muscle and tendon pathology and falls in older adults.
 He has been a chief investigator on multiple NHMRC and multiple ARC grants and has supervised over 30 higher degree research and honours students to completion.
 Rod has served as President of the Australian and New Society of Biomechanics and is an editorial board member for several leading journals in his field.

-Associate Professor Amanda Benson is the Course Director for Exercise and Sport Science at Swinburne University of Technology and is an ESSA-accredited Exercise Physiologist (AEP) and a registered teacher (VIT).
-She has considerable experience in curriculum development within Australia and New Zealand in exercise science and physical education.
+Professor Amanda Benson is the Course Director for Exercise and Sport Science and the Associate Dean Education for the School of Health Sciences at Swinburne University of Technology and an ESSA-accredited Exercise Physiologist (AEP) and a registered teacher (VIT).
+She has considerable experience in curriculum development within Australia and New Zealand in exercise science, physical education and health.
 Her teaching interests are in clinical exercise physiology, physical activity and technology.
 Her research interests are in using exercise and physical activity in the prevention and treatment of chronic disease across the lifespan, with specific interest in cardiac rehabilitation, type 2 diabetes, resistance training and wearable and sensor technology.

 Professor Timothy Carroll